strapi/documentation/docs/developer-docs/latest/plugins/email.md

   }),
 ```

-### Using the `sendTemplatedEmail` function
+### Using the `sendTemplatedEmail()` function

-The Email plugin includes the function `sendTemplatedEmail` to compose emails from a template.
+The `sendTemplatedEmail()` is used to compose emails from a template.
 The function compiles the email from the available properties and then sends the email.
-To use the `sendTemplatedEmail` function, define the `emailTemplate` object and add the function to a controller or service.
+To use the `sendTemplatedEmail()` function, define the `emailTemplate` object and add the function to a controller or service.
 The function calls the `emailTemplate` object, and can optionally call the `emailOptions` and `data` objects.

 | Parameter       | Description                                                                                                                                | Type     | Default |
 |-----------------|--------------------------------------------------------------------------------------------------------------------------------------------|----------|---------|